erc-dharma/tfc-khmer-epigraphy/README.md

 ### Commands Lines Users
 + Open Terminal.app.
   * If it isn't in your Dock yet, find it under Applications/Utilities.
-  * You communicate with this application by UNIX commands.
+  * You communicate with this application by UNIX commands, also called "command line".
       + For generalities on UNIX commands, see <http://mally.stanford.edu/~sr/computing/basic-unix.html>.
 + Then make sure you are in your proper working directory.
   * If you don't know where you are, use `pwd`.